How To

 THE OLDEST PERCHED MEDIEVAL VILLAGE

-The inhabitants of Gréolières fled the town and crossed the valley to the village of Cipieres, taking the disease with them.
+The inhabitants of Gréolières fled the town and crossed the valley to the village of Cipieres, taking the plague with them.
 The survivors who returned vowed never to live in the old buildings again and rebuilt their village just a short distance away.
 Even today many of the locals still own a few walls among the ruins, but the decision to leave the old village at rest remains.

 The commune of Gréolières extends to 5267 hectares and once used to be predominantly farmland.
 Le Foulon itself was a farm, with the present building being the Maison de Maitre, or in other words, the boss' house.
 The farm workers lived just down the valley.